riccardogvn/AIKoGAM/README.md

 ```
 jupyter lab
 ```
-2. From Jupyter Lab open the file AIKoGAM_notebook.ipynb
+2. From Jupyter Lab open the file AIKoGAM_notebook.ipynb and follow the notebook